adamsilver/adamsilver.io-jekyll/_posts/2016-01-08-the-design-challenge.md

 **Can you design for everyone *and* make it visually beautiful?**

-In "[How To Hire Designers](https://medium.com/intercom-inside/how-to-hire-designers-960663e3a3e6#.eu7al1wfu)" Paul Adams explains the 4 major design disciplines: outcome, system, interaction and visual.
+In [How To Hire Designers](https://medium.com/intercom-inside/how-to-hire-designers-960663e3a3e6#.eu7al1wfu) Paul Adams explains the 4 major design disciplines: outcome, system, interaction and visual.
 A lot of designers excel and focus on visual.

 There is no question that visual design is important.
 But, I am concerned at how people can place too much importance on it.
 So much so that it becomes detrimental to the other aspects and overall resulting experience.